 Earned Income Tax Credit

 Don’t worry about missing these valuable tax deductions and credits.
-TurboTax will help you take advantage of these and other tax deductions.
+TurboTax will ask you simple questions and give you the tax deductions and credits you deserve based on your answers.